pgRouting/pgrouting/doc/src/pgRouting-introduction.rst

 Individuals (in alphabetical order)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Maoguang Wang, Vidham Jain, Virginia Vergara
+Maoguang Wang, Vidhan Jain, Virginia Vergara

 And all the people that give us a little of their time making comments, finding issues, making pull requests etc.